 In 2018, Anna moved to Sydney to make her debut with Opera Australia singing the roles of Pamina, Papagena, and the Queen of the Night in the 2018 Schools Tour production of The Magic Flute.
 She was a finalist in the Sydney Eisteddfod Opera Scholarship competition, and won the Fine Music 102.5 Young Virtuoso Award state final, going on to compete in the national finals.
 Anna then received a scholarship to participate in the Lisa Gasteen National Opera School, where she played the role of Naiad in their production of Ariadne auf Naxos, under the baton of Simone Young.
-This year, Anna is very excited to be performing as the female swing in Opera Australia’s 2019 Schools Tour production, By The Light of the Moon.
+Anna also performed as the female swing in Opera Australia’s 2019 Schools Tour production, By The Light of the Moon.